josehoras/josehoras.github.io/_posts/2019-05-05-lstm-pure-python.md

 We apply two network operations: the LSTM forward pass and the dense transformation from the hidden states to our final scores.

 The `lstm_forward()` function will call `lstm_step_forward()` for each character in the input sequentially.
 The outputs of `lstm_step_forward()` are the hidden and cell states that the LSTM keeps to take into account all the previous inputs in the sequence.
-The hidden states, despite their name, are the external varibale that get passed to the dense layer to figure out the next character from them.
+The hidden states, despite their name, are the external variable that get passed to the dense layer to figure out the next character from them.
 The cell states are internal to the LSTM and give it the ability to keep or forget past information, avoiding the exploding or diminishing gradients problem present on simple RNNs.

 We set the initial hidden state to zeros before the main loop.
 The initial cell state is set to zeros on each call of `lstm_forward()`, at the beginning of each sequence.